KavinduDasanayaka/KavinduDasanayaka/README.md

 -->
 ### Hi there 👋

-I'm a third-year | first semester undergraduate student at SLIIT.
-I enjoy working with a variety of programming languages and exploring new technologies.
+I'm a Fourth-year | first semester undergraduate student at SLIIT.
+I enjoy working with a variety of programming languages , QA technologies and exploring.

 ---